gohsonghan98/gitbookclone/document/function/Dialog/inputDialog/inputDialog.md

 ### Description

-Displays a dialog box to get input/info from the user.
+Display a dialog box to get input/info from the user.

 ### Flowchart